 Food Safety Authority permits

-The Food Safety Authority issues operating permits to companies that produce or distribute food according to legislation on food, hygiene, and pollution prevention.
+The Food Safety Authority issues operating permits to companies that produce or distribute food, as well as to lodging establishments.

 Before you apply

-The application is submitted to a public health authority Permit Review Meeting for approval.
+After the public notice period (when applicable), the application is submitted to Reykjavík Public Health's permit review meeting for final decision.
 Permit Review Meetings are held weekly on Thursdays.

 How do I get issued an operating permit?